bangeelina/bangeelina/README.md

 - 👋 Hi, I’m @bangeelina
-- 👀 I’m interested in data science
+- 👀 I’m interested in storytelling with data
-- 🌱 I’m currently learning python (numpy, pandas, seaborn etc.)
+- 🌱 I’m currently learning python (numpy, pandas, seaborn etc.) and data visualization

 <!---
 bangeelina/bangeelina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.